For your Home

 All species of pests in the world handle the cold differently.
 Some have antifreeze proteins in their body that help them survive the cold while others look for warmer places to shelter like your home.
 Bed bugs, rodents, cockroaches, and scorpions are a few types of pests that either bother you all year long or hibernate during the cold.
 Can you guess which ones are looking to warm up in your home?

 Unfortunately, bed bugs stick it out in the cold.
 Well, they actually don’t like the cold, which is why they are more prevalent in the summer months, but they don’t die in the winter.
 In fact, if you notice signs of bed bugs in your home, you should contact us for service right away.
 Bed bugs can survive for months without a meal, so if they are warm and cozy in your home, they’ll probably stay there all winter long.
-Although they are still active, there is a lower risk of an infestation if you are traveling in the winter months as they won’t necessarily be looking to hitchhike a ride.
+Although they are still active, there is a lower risk of an infestation if you are travelling in the winter months as they won’t necessarily be looking to hitchhike a ride.

 Rodents are alive and well during the colder months.
 They will try just about anything to get into your house when it starts to get cold, which is why making sure your home is prepared for the winter is very important.
 When the temperature starts to drop, mice and rats will begin to eat larger amounts of food to help them maintain a warmer body temperature.
 After their big meal, they’ll look to make their way indoors for shelter and warmth, and your house is usually a perfect option.
 Our exclusion service is the best way to keep rodents out, and even if you think your home is rodent-proof, it never hurts to have extra protection!